Reverse Engineering Toolset And Fuzzing Protobuf-based Apps

 $ cd pbtk

-Windows support is untested yet.
+Windows is also supported (with the same modules required).
 Once you run the GUI, it should warn you on what you are missing depending on what you try to do.

 Command line usageThe GUI can be lanched through the main script: